daherb/corpus-services-ng/doc/List_of_corpus_functions.md

 ExbFileReferenceChecker:   This class is a validator for EXB-file's references; it checks Exmaralda .exb file for file references if a referenced file does not exist, issues a warning;
 The function has a fixing option: false
 The function can be used on:
 BasicTranscriptionData

+ExbForbiddenSymbolsChecker:   This class checks if there are forbidden symbols in the transcription.
+The function has a fixing option: false
+The function can be used on:
+BasicTranscriptionData